koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 Figure: Figure 17 from [Alignment faking in LLMs](https://arxiv.org/abs/2412.14093) explains their finetuning experiment.

 However, I don't know how much alignment faking results will generalize.
 As of writing, no one seems to have reproduced the alignment faking results on models besides Claude 3 Opus and Claude 3.5 Sonnet.
 Even [Claude 3.7 Sonnet doesn't really alignment fake](https://assets.anthropic.com/m/785e231869ea8b3b/original/claude-3-7-sonnet-system-card.pdf#page=21.16): "Claude 3.7 Sonnet showed marked improvement, with alignment faking dropping to <1% of instances and a reduced compliance gap of only 5%."
-Some MATS scholars (including Abhay Sheshadri) observed minimal or no alignment faking from open-source models like LLAMA-3.1-70B and LLAMA-3.1-405B.
-However, preliminary results suggest 405B seems to alignment fake more often when trained on content from Evan Hubinger's blog posts and papers about "[mesaoptimizers](https://www.alignmentforum.org/w/mesa-optimization)."
+Some MATS scholars (Abhay Sheshadri and John Hughes) observed minimal or no alignment faking from open-source models like LLAMA-3.1-70B and LLAMA-3.1-405B.
+However, preliminary results suggest GPT-4o seems to alignment fake more often when finetuned on content from Evan Hubinger's blog posts and papers about "[mesaoptimizers](https://www.alignmentforum.org/w/mesa-optimization)."

 # Testing for pretrained misalignment